MarketScope for Vulnerability Assessment

 VA products or services have several typical capabilities:

-- Establish a baseline of vulnerability conditions for network-attached devices, applications and databases, identify changes in vulnerability states, and provide current vulnerability status and trends.
+- Establish a baseline of vulnerability conditions for network-attached devices, applications and databases; identify changes in vulnerability states; and provide current vulnerability status and trends.

-- Discover unmanaged devices or applications on enterprise networks.
+- Discover unmanaged assets on enterprise networks.

 - Support risk assessment and remediation prioritization with context regarding vulnerability severity and asset criticality.

-- VA data can be used to improve the granularity and accuracy of network security technologies such as IPSs and WAFs by matching blocking rules with vulnerabilities.
+- VA data can be used to improve the granularity and accuracy of network security technologies, such as IPSs and WAFs, by matching blocking rules with vulnerabilities.

 - VA results can be used to identify targets for exploit validation with penetration testing tools.

-- Assets discovered during scanning can be compared with asset databases and user directories, to identify unmanaged assets and provide business and risk context to VA reporting.
+- Assets discovered during scanning can be compared with asset databases and user directories to identify unmanaged assets and provide business and risk context to VA reporting.

 - Vulnerability data, asset data and risk context support patch management or system management activities by identifying high-value assets and high-risk vulnerabilities for priority attention.